 can be done.

-There are going to be busy times ahead, but the rewards are greater than any sacrifices made.
+There are going to be busy times ahead, but the rewards are more significant than any sacrifices made.

 Advantages of Nursing Multiples

 Usually, there are one or two babies that are vulnerable from birth, due to sharing the womb.
 Breastfeeding can give these babies the needed upper hand and fighting chance needed.
 Breast milk has an immunological protective function, that is especially helpful to premature babies.

 It can save parents a lot of money.
 Formula is expensive, especially when buying for more than one.